Holiday Edition: Five ways to describe your City Year to your family

 Read more about the AmeriCorps experience with City Year.

-If you’re currently serving as an AmeriCorps member, talk about the students you’ve worked with who have made a real impression on you.
+If you’re currently serving as an AmeriCorps member, you can talk about the students you’ve worked with who have made a real impression on you.
 Share some of the things you’ve done this fall in the classroom and within the community.
 Tell your family and friends about your partner teacher and how you work with them.

 Bring the conversation back to students and schools.